 Some of the most well-known of these losers include the film “biography” (and I use that term loosely) of our old friend, American soprano Grace Moore.
 The movie, So This is Love (1953), starring Kathryn Grayson (Kiss Me Kate, Toast of New Orleans) and a pre-talk-show Merv Griffin, is a perfect case in point.
 The sight of a blonde, flapper-era Grayson is too much to take.
 And in case you were wondering, Merv is absolutely dreadful in it (no wonder he switched careers by venturing forth into TV Land!).

 And then we have the execrable Song Without End from 1960, which purports to describe the amorous affairs of composer and concert pianist Franz Liszt.
 Featuring an uncomfortably bewigged Dirk Bogarde (who was gay), as Liszt, in his U.S. film debut, and French actress Capucine (who was bisexual) in her first-ever screen appearance, as Princess Caroline, his main love interest.
-About the only thing Liszt had in common with opera was his fiendishly difficult piano transcriptions and heroic championing of the music of Richard Wagner (performed by studio contract player Lyndon Brook), in a scene in which young Liszt is rehearsing the Pilgrim’s Chorus from Tannhäuser.
+Along with master violinist Niccolo Paganini, Liszt was acknowledged as classical music’s first rock star.
+About the only thing Liszt had in common with opera, though, was his fiendishly difficult piano transcriptions and heroic championing of the music of Richard Wagner (performed by studio contract player Lyndon Brook), in a scene in which young Liszt is rehearsing the Pilgrim’s Chorus from Tannhäuser.
 Wagner is given far too short a shrift, and very little screen time, in the troubled and much revised script.

 Verdi, Vidi, Vinci

 Coincidentally, both Gallone and Giachetti were the director and star of an earlier biographical picture about composer Giuseppe Verdi (1938).
-On the upside, this version featured our rotund friend Signor Gigli as the creator of the role of the Duke of Mantua in Rigoletto – you know, the fellow that gets to sing the familiar aria, “La donna é mobile.”
-On the downside, it was commissioned by Benito Mussolini’s Fascist government, which Gigli had been closely associated with throughout Il Duce’s reign – by all accounts, a rather unholy alliance, and much to the tenor’s detriment.
+On the upside, this version featured our rotund friend Signor Gigli as the creator of the role of the Duke of Mantua in Rigoletto — you know, the fellow that gets to sing that familiar aria, “La donna é mobile.”
+On the downside, it was commissioned by Benito Mussolini’s Fascist regime, which Gigli had been closely associated with throughout Il Duce’s reign — by all accounts, a rather unholy alliance and much to the tenor’s detriment.

-The highlight of this picture is the 1886 performance of the Triumphal Scene from Verdi’s Aida, a reenactment of Toscanini’s last minute substitution and salvaging of the performance, at the Imperial Theater in Rio de Janeiro.
-Taylor’s halting of the production midway through the Second Act with a grandstanding speech about the evils of slavery is pure fiction – and not very convincingly done, either.
+The highlight of this picture is the 1886 performance of the Triumphal Scene from Verdi’s Aida, a re-enactment of Toscanini’s last minute substitution and salvaging of the performance, at the Imperial Theater in Rio de Janeiro.
+Taylor’s halting of the production midway through the Second Act with a grandstanding speech about the evils of slavery is pure fiction — and not very convincingly done, at that.
 Still, Liz does look every inch the pampered prima donna.
-Considering Zeffirelli’s international reputation in the realm of opera and film, his incompetence in the direction remains a cause célèbre.
+Considering Zeffirelli’s international reputation in the realm of opera and film, his incompetence in the direction of this turkey remains a cause célèbre.
 It’s a great, big white elephant, a fascinating curiosity piece in the director’s oeuvre.